 The Religious Action Center of Reform Judaism

 For nearly six decades, the Religious Action Center of Reform Judaism (the RAC) has been the hub of Jewish social justice work.
-As a joint instrumentality of the Union for Reform Judaism and the Central Conference of American Rabbis, the RAC represents the values of the largest and most diverse Jewish Movement in North America.
+As a joint instrumentality of the URJ and the Central Conference of American Rabbis, the RAC represents the values of the largest and most diverse Jewish Movement in North America.
 The RAC mobilizes around federal, state, and local legislation; supports and develops congregational leaders; and organizes communities to create a world overflowing with justice, compassion, and peace.
 As part of a 501(c)3 nonprofit organization, their work is completely nonpartisan.